riatelab/geoimport/README.md

 ## Usage

-Usage may vary slightly depending on the context in which you use the library:
+Importing and initializing `geoimport` may vary slightly depending on the context in which you use the library:

 ```js
 import * as geoimport from 'geoimport';